python/devguide/motivations.rst

    in 2007 and became a core developer in 2008.
 His motivations have been driven both by the abstract desire to make Python better for the whole world, and by the concrete roadblocks he was hitting in professional settings.
-His current focus is to improve support for system programming and concurrent programming (such as ``multiprocessing``).
+Topics of choice have included interpreter optimizations, garbage collection, network programming, system programming and concurrent programming (such as maintaining ``multiprocessing``).

-   As a professional, Antoine has been first specializing in network programming, and more lately (since 2014) in open source data science infrastructure such as Dask, Numba, Apache Arrow.
+   As a professional, Antoine has been first specializing in network programming, and more lately in open source data science infrastructure such as Dask, Numba, Apache Arrow.

 .. topic:: Victor Stinner (France)